suffolklibraries/sljekyll/_recurrents/lowestoft-reading-group.md

 ---
+recurrent-title: "Reading group"
-recurrent-title: "Reading group: in the Navigator room"
+recurrent-description: "Held in the Navigator room."
 recurrent-day: last Tuesday of the month
 recurrent-times: 1850-2030
 recurrent-location: lowestoft-library